What Happened to Fruitopia?

 © History Oasis

-But for all the flashy marketing gimmicks, Fruitopia failed to develop lasting consumer loyalty.
+Despite the investment and promotions, Fruitopia failed to gain lasting consumer loyalty.

 FRUITOPIA'S FLEETING BRUSH WITH SUCCESS